CTSRD-CHERI/de10pro-seriallite3/README.md

 |tx_serial_data | output | 4 | to serial TX pins |
 |rx_serial_data | input  | 4 | from serial RX pins |

+* **error_tx** - This vector indicates an overflow in the source adaptation module’s FIFO buffer.
+ * Bit 0: Source adaptation module’s FIFO buffer overflow
+ * Bit 1: An SEU error occurred and was corrected (ECC enabled).
+Don't care (ECC disabled)
+ * Bit 2: An SEU error occurred and cannot be corrected (ECC enabled).
+Don't care (ECC disabled)
+ * Bit 3: A burst gap error occurred due to a mismatch in the BURST GAP parameter value and the gap between end of burst and start of burst.
+* **error_rx** - This vector indicates the state of the sink adaptation module’s FIFO buffer.
+N represents the number of lanes.
+N=4 in our setup:
+ * [N+4]: Since we're using advanced clocking mode, this is don't care, so we've removed it from our error status.
+ * [N+3]: Since we're using advanced clocking mode, this is don't care, so we've removed it from our error status.
+ * [N+2]: Since we're using advanced clocking mode, this is don't care, so we've removed it from our error status.
+ * [N+1]: Don't care.
+Tied to zero.
+So we've removed it from our error status.
+ * [N]: Loss of alignment
+ * [N-1:0]: PCS sync header, multiframe, or CRC-32 error

 ## Platform Designer